egnha/valaddin/README.md

 with admin; it spoils the fun in "function"" with the inconvenience of a security check.

-This package provides a set of basic tools to add argument checks in a functional manner.
+This package provides a set of basic tools to add argument checks in an alternative functional manner that is handy for interactive use.

 ## Installation